EdwinKaburu/WW1-Visualization/README.md

 # WW1-Visualization
 Visualization of the first world war.
+See License
 ### Visual Scope
 The World War One Visualization was to find out where along with the total number of battles that occurred in a given country or region on a certain year.
 It is, therefore, the scope of this visualization to give a scale upon the capacity the war had around the world